umlet/CommandLiner.jl/README.md

 if `stopatopt` is `false`, all command line strings are treated as arguments (default distinguishes between options and arguments).

-if `mustexhaust` is `false`, you can read n arguments, and leave additional, "naked arguments" for later parsing (default fails if there are valid arguments left, i.e., if the next string is not an option).
+if `mustexhaust` is `false`, you can read n arguments, and leave additional, "naked arguments" for later parsing (default fails if there are valid arguments left, i.e., if the next string in `ARGS` is not an option).

 <br>
 <br>